Shark Conservation Volunteer Project in Fiji

 This project is perfect for anyone with a passion for marine wildlife and the great outdoors.
 The Fiji Shark Conservation Project offers you the chance to get up close to some of the most endangered and mis-understood animals in the world.
 Volunteers are welcome on a gap year, a career break, for university research, or even as an opportunity to experience a very different way of life!

 Working directly with the Fiji Shark Conservation Project, conducting the work of internationally renowned shark research scientists, volunteers will be directly involved in scientific shark research work, as well as actively working within the local community on mangrove reforestation, recycling and shark education initiatives.
 The volunteers and the conservation work are supervised by our resident marine biologist and local staff.
-We also work closely with other local and international marine conservation organisations, including the WWF Global Shark Programme.
+We also work closely with other local and international marine conservation organisations.

 The project is based in Pacific Harbour, on the south coast of Fiji’s main island of Viti Levu, just 3 hours from Nadi.